Charmadi Ghat

 Charmadi Ghat (Charmady) is a ghatti beginning from Belthangady taluk of Dakshina Kannada and ending in Mudigere taluk of Chikmagalur.
 It is one of the points in Western Ghats through which motorable road passes connecting Dakshina Kannada with Chikmagalur district.
 The section of ghat is known by the name of Charmadi Ghat.
-It lies on National Highway 73 which connects Mangalore to Tumkur.
+It lies on National Highway 173 which connects Mangalore to Kadur.
 The nearest places are Charmadi village, Ujire, Belthangady, Puttur, Kottigehara, Balur and Kalasa and Banakal.

 Charmadi Ghat starts from Charmadi village (153 m above the MSL) (11 km from Ujire) and ends near Kottigehara (970 m above MSL)(16 km from Mudigere).
 Charmadi Ghat connects the north eastern part of Dakshina Kannada to Chikmagalur district and the prominent highway is connecting Ujire (9 km from Dharmasthala) to Kottigehara (about 50 km from Chikmagalur).
 Ballarayanadurga is a fort atop a hill located about 10 km from Sunkasale, on the Kottigehara - Kalasa route.

 Ballarayanadurga fort can be accessed from 2 sides - the shorter route from Sunkasale, located on the way from Horanadu or the longer route from Bandaje.
 In the Charmadi ghat, there is a waterfall named Bandaje Arbi (arbi in Tulu means 'waterfall') which falls from a height of 200 feet.
 Gadaikallu peak has an elevation of 1700 feet.